Runda: Overview

 It is bounded by Limuru Road to the west, Ruaka Road to the south, Kiambu Road to the east, and coffee plantations to the north.
 The area encompasses Closeburn Estate, Mimosa and Old Runda to the west, Mumwe and Whispers to the south, and New Runda and Muringa to the east.
-Recent developments has seen the greater Runda area expand and now include such developments as Runda Mhasibu and Runda Paradise to the north.
+Recent developments have seen the greater Runda area expand and now include such developments as Runda Mhasibu and Runda Paradise to the north.
 It is separated from Nairobi city centre by the 2,500-acre Karura Forest.
 The landscape in Runda Estate ranges between 1,690 meters above sea level in low lying areas to 1,727 meters above sea level in elevated areas.
 The area occupied by Runda Estate (estimated to be 14km2) was once a large coffee estate owned by various firms with 3 coffee processing factories.

+Property in Runda ranks among the most exclusive and expensive in the country.
+According to BuyRentKenya, the price of 1 acre of land averages around Ksh 97 million, while a 4-bedroom townhouse typically costs approximately Ksh 120 million.

 History

-Runda was developed in 1972 by the project due to demand that when United Nations Environment Programme Headquarters was built in Gigiri in the early 1970s.
+Runda was developed in 1972 by the project due to demand when the United Nations Environment Programme Headquarters was built in Gigiri in the early 1970s.
 The first phase of the estate (Old Runda) was completed between 1972 and 1980.